DevMountain/node-auth-afternoon/README.md

 ### Summary

-In this step, we are going to use the `access_token` that we attached to `req.session.gitAccessToken` in the previous step to make calls to the github API and star/unstar repo's on the user's behalf.
+In this step, we are going to use the `access_token` that we set equal to `req.session.gitAccessToken` in the previous step to make calls to the github API and star/unstar repo's on the user's behalf.
 The access token we will be using is as good as the users github password so for security reasons we will make the calls to star and unstar repos from the server-side

 ### Instructions

-* Set up an endpoint with the path `/api/star`
+* Set up a GET endpoint with the path `/api/star`
 * in the endpoint handler function, deconstruct `gitUser` and `gitRepo` from `req.query`
 * make an axios PUT request to `https://api.github.com/user/starred/${gitUser}/${gitRepo}`
 * In order to authorize our request, github needs the access token we set to `req.session.gitAccessToken`